common-workflow-language/cwl-website/README.md

 the elected [CWL leadership team](#Leadership_Team), however every-day project decisions are made by the [CWL community](#Support) which is open for participation by anyone.

+## Vision and Mission Statement

+### CWL Vision

+Researchers, scientists, and analysts share their batch data analysis workflows without technical barriers using an open standard.
+Sharing workflows this way is a usual occurrence and seen as a typical way of working.
+The workflows are complete and run on a variety of environments; and people re-use shared workflow descriptions and build new workflows from them.
+No vendor dominates the ecosystem

+### CWL Mission Statement

+To support open consensus-based standards for command line data analysis workflows and tools.

+Specifically, we support the
+* pre-standards process by providing a neutral place of convening to discuss, propose and test ideas about workflow standards
+* standardization process by stewarding the development and delivery of standards in accordance with the [Open Stand principles](https://open-stand.org/about-us/principles/).
+* post-standards life cycle by promoting the released standard, developing and maintaining related training and tools, and by tracking deficits and other post-standardization feedback.

 ## Getting Started